 You may access your Workbook score at any time by logging into the Library Skills Workbook on UBLearns and clicking on "My Scores" from the main left navigational menu.
 Within 48 business hours of completing and passing the Workbook, your HUB Academic Advising Report will be updated to indicate that you successfully completed it.
 See below for instructions on printing your HUB Academic Advising Report.
 Please feel free to send questions to email@example.com.

 We do advise that you use your personal computer or tablet to complete the Workbook, rather than your mobile phone, since directions within the questions will not apply to the Libraries' mobile web site.

-We now offer 6 discipline-specific versions of the Workbook.
+We now offer 5 discipline-specific versions of the Workbook.
 Each of these are optional, alternate versions of the Workbook.
 Any UB student may choose to complete one of these versions or the general version addressed above; any one of them will fulfill the requirement.
 Students should complete only one version.
-The 6 discipline-specific versions are: Architecture, Business & Management, Engineering, Health Sciences, History and Music.
+The 5 discipline-specific versions are: Architecture, Business & Management, Engineering, Health Sciences, and History.

 How to enroll in the Library Skills Workbook: